jacklion710/rust-fundamental/src/l6/README.md

 ## Generics: Abstracting Over Types

-Generics allow you to write functions, structs, or enums that can operate over many different data types.
-Here's a function that finds the largest item in a list:
+Generics in Rust provide a way to write flexible, reusable code that can work over many different data types.
+By abstracting over the specific types, generics allow you to write functions, structs, or enums once and use them with any compatible data types.
+This not only reduces code duplication but also enhances code clarity and safety.

+The `largest` function example demonstrates how generics can be applied to create a function that finds the largest item in a list regardless of the specific type of the items, provided they can be ordered (`PartialOrd`) and copied (`Copy`):

 ```rust
 fn largest<T: PartialOrd + Copy>(list: &[T]) -> T {